Always knowing when to

 All you need is the right checklist.

-24 Gardening Books That’ll Quickly Make You an Expert
+24 of The Best Gardening Books for Beginners – That’ll Quickly Make You an Expert

 We live in an era of instant everything.
 Instant rice, instant communication, and most importantly … instant-dry nail polish!

 But one thing that can’t be sped up is your garden.

 I learned that when my fourth-grade teacher had us start sunflower seeds in a paper cup.